abhishek-kumar-code/Redfish_Public/Specification.md

 The first parameter of a bound function is the resource on which the action is being invoked.
 The remaining parameters are represented as name/value pairs in the body of the request.

 Clients can query a resource directly to determine the [actions](#actions-property) that are available as well as [valid parameter values](#allowable-values) for those actions.
 Some parameter information may require the client to examine the Redfish Schema corresponding to the resource.
+The resource may provide a separate ActionInfo resource to describe the parameters and values supported by a particular instance or implementation.

 For instance, if a Redfish Schema document `http://redfish.dmtf.org/schemas/v1/ComputerSystem_v1.xml` defines a Reset action in the `ComputerSystem` namespace, bound to the `ComputerSystem.v1_0_0.Actions` type, such as this example: